JoaquinArmesto/back-drive-files/README.md

 ### Google Drive backup

-Set of scripts to automate the backing of drive files and and their clean-up.
+Set of Google Apps Scripts to automate the backing of drive files and and their clean-up.